Here are some answers to our most Frequently Asked Questions! If we don’t have the answer you’re looking for, contact us!

 What age should my child be to do a person-centered plan?

 A plan can be done at any age, but you and your child will most benefit when a transition will be happening within the next 5 years.
-We highly recommend them for children within a year of entering Middle School or High School, and beginning at age 14-16 for adult transition.
-Adults can receive a plan at any time; often our clients are preparing for changes in their future such as moving, changes in supports (for people receiving disability or mental health services), divorce, marriage, or becoming caregivers to an aging or disabled loved one.
+I highly recommend them for children within a year of entering Middle School or High School, and beginning at age 14-16 for adult transition.
+Adults can receive a plan at any time; often my clients are preparing for changes in their future such as moving, changes in supports (for people receiving disability or mental health services), divorce, marriage, or becoming caregivers to an aging or disabled loved one.

 Is this the same as an IEP or ISP?

 No. The ISP and IEP are agreements for services between a school or service provider and the individual being supported.
 A Person-Centered Plan is not an agreement and is in no way legally binding; nor is a Plan managed or overseen by anyone except the individual and their loved ones!
 Plans are, however, often shared with schools or service providers and used to help shape IEPs or ISPs.
-For this reason, we recommend that school, agency or service representatives attend the main PCP meeting; their participation often provides benefits to the IEP/ISP process.
+For this reason, I recommend that school, agency or service representatives attend the main PCP meeting; their participation often provides benefits to the IEP/ISP process.

 Can you conduct the plan at my school?